QD (retailer)

-QD Stores is an independently owned discount retailer operating in the United Kingdom, primarily in East Anglia and the East Midlands.
+QD Stores Limited (trading as Quality Discounts and QD) is a British independently-owned discount retailer operating in the United Kingdom, primarily in East Anglia and the East Midlands regions.
 Products stocked include a mixture of items for the home and garden, basic groceries and a range of clothing and footwear.
+The company also run Cherry Lane Garden Centres.

 History

 The first QD Stores branch was opened in Norwich in 1985, with the initials QD standing for quality discounts.

 During the 1990s QD Stores purchased the small department store Lathams of Potter Heigham, which it still operates under the original name.
-It also established Cherry Lane Garden Centres which by 2008 had become the eighth biggest UK gardening centre group.
+It also established Cherry Lane Garden Centres in 2001, which by 2008 had become the eighth biggest UK gardening centre group.